Puli Khumri: Economy

+The economy of Puli Khumri is based on agriculture, trade, mining, transport, and textile production.
+There is at least one major textile factory in the city.
+Agriculture is very important because of the rain and temperature; wheat, rice, and spices are the main crops.
+There are two dams in Puli Khumri, which provide the necessary electricity.
+Electrical transmission lines built from Puli Khumri bring a steady supply of electricity to Kabul.

 Afghanistan's first cement factory, Ghori I Cement Factory, was built in 1954 in Puli Khumri with financial support from Czechoslovakia.
-It is currently owned and operated by Afghan Invest Co., and operated by Ahmad Javid Jaihoon.
+A third plant is under construction since August 2025.
 The limestone is mined from the hill behind the factory.

 There is a coal mine outside of the city in the village Kar-kar, but the production system is archaic.

-Agriculture is very important because of the rain and temperature; wheat, spices, and rice are the main crops.